HomeDocumentationRecipesChangelog

 1. Navigate to Catalog > Table assets.

-The list displays all the Table assets you have access to with the demo credential.
+The list displays all the table assets you have access to with the demo credential.

 4. Under Catalog asset,

+3. Specify how frequently the validators on the source will poll or check for changes.
 With the default configuration, Validio polls for new data from this table every 6 hours.

-8. Click Continue to create the gold_daily_management_data source.
+6. Click Continue to create the gold_daily_management_data source.

-9. After the source is created, click View Source to open the source details page on the Validators tab.
+7. After the source is created, click View Source to open the source details page on the Validators tab.

 Add Validators to the Source